 So before we get into the rights and wrongs of campaigns, ads, sponsored content, think about your words and how it will impact others.
 Ask yourself why you are really questioning the reasoning behind doing such campaigns.
 If it doesn’t align with you or your brand, that’s fine.
 However, stay in your own lane, do what’s best for you, and don’t worry about what everyone else is doing.

-Do I think you should be working for free?
+Do I think we should be working for free?
 No. Do I work for free?
 Sometimes.
 Do I invest in my brand enough that I know when something will work or not work for me?
 Yes.
 Am I at a state in my blogging career that I can pick and choose what I do?
 Absolutely.
 Does it mean that I can tell others their worth?
 Probably never.